oss-slu/bubble_scan/DockerREADME.md

 ```
 cd bubble_scan
 ```
-2. Open docker and make sure it is open when running the Dockerfiles
+2. Open Docker and make sure it is open when running the Dockerfiles
 3. Type this command into the git terminal

 ```
 docker-compose up --build
 ```
-4. Check Docker window to see bubble_scan container
+4. Check the Docker window to see the bubble_scan container
 5. Start up the program and click on the server to see the results

 # Server Dockerfile Configuration